Blagoja95/Blagoja95/README.md

   </h2>
   <div>

-  - [Job board app](https://github.com/Blagoja95/job-posting-web-app) Crown jewel of my repos, this app is made with ReactJS, TailwindCSS and JAVA.
-Running back-end on Tomcat and storing data using MySQL RDBMS.
-All these parts are containerized using Docker.
+  - [Job posting web app](https://github.com/Blagoja95/job-posting-web-app) Crown jewel of my repos, this app is Job board web app made with ReactJS, TailwindCSS and JAVA EE.
+Running back-end on Tomcat and storing data using MySQL RDBMS and administering it using phpMyAdmin.
+All parts containerized using Docker together with docker compose tool to handle all images, containers and other configurations.

+  - [DashNet web app](https://github.com/Blagoja95/DashNET) Ticketing system made with React, MUI, Redux Tool, SPRING, MYSQL, Swagger & Docker w/ Compose tool.
+Designed and developed together with [ogi1998](https://github.com/ogi1998)

   - [Recipe app](https://recipe-app-demo-bb.netlify.app)  allows its user to search over a million of different recipes.
 Add new recipes, filter recipes by keyword like ingredient or find specific recipe with a search bar.
 A user also has the option of creating their own recipe.
 This application is made with the MVC design pattern.